-Not passing a rating questionnaire can lead to mobile app removal from Google Play Store.
+Not passing a rating questionnaire can lead to a mobile app's removal from the Google Play Store.
 Furthermore, it can be marked as an unrated app.
 Provide accurate information and details regarding your digital product in the settings.
-Any incorrect information can lead to the app removal from your account.
+Any incorrect information can lead to the app's removal from your account.

 The pricing and distribution section is the next section that requires providing certain app details, such as:

 1. If there is any specific content not suitable for people of a certain age range.

 2. Whether the digital product contains any ads.